-You can create your own PDF volume of our projects.
+You can create your own PDF volume of our projects and people.

 Please mouseover the person to view the button and click the + sign to add this person to My Volume.